smithy-lang/smithy-rs/design/src/rfcs/rfc0020_service_builder.md

 let app = /* Service builder */.build();
 ```

+There already exists a `build` method taking `OperationRegistryBuilder` to `OperationRegistry`, this is removed in [Remove two-step build procedure](#remove-two-step-build-procedure).
+These two transforms pair well together for this reason.

 ## Operations as Middleware Constructors

 As mentioned in [Comparison to Axum: Routing](#routing) and [Handlers](#handlers), the `smithy-rs` service builder accepts handlers and only converts them into a `tower::Service` during the final conversion into a `Router`.
 There are downsides to this: